 Small talk is easy when you run into us in the winter.
 When we see friends at the local Vermont coop (real crunchy), when we talk to family on the phone (less crunchy), the question is common: How’s the winter been?
 Are you staying warm in the yurt?
 Of course! we say.
-We’re currently in the middle of our second winter living in our yurt in southern Vermont.
-(Dec.
-2018 update: we’re in our third winter now!)
+I’m updating this in February of 2020, and we’re currently in the middle of our fourth winter living in our yurt in southern Vermont.

 And sure, New England winters can get pretty cold, but with the right planning we’ve found living in the yurt to be perfectly comfortable and warm, even in the depths of Vermont winter.
 A woodstove or other heat source is a given in winter yurt life.
 Insulation in the yurt?
 Also dur.
 Here’s what we’ve learned and what else to consider for how to stay warm in a yurt in winter.